berkeleygamelab/PictureYourself/README.md

 ### Orientation:

+#### Frameworks / tools used
-- Project uses is built with Sinatra, Angular.js and Ruby
+  - Project uses Sinatra, Angular.js and Ruby
   - DataMapper.js is used as an ORM
   - Kinetic.js is used for the image manipulation functionality

-- File structure and organization:
+#### File structure and organization:

   - public/js/index  : all JS files used for the homepage
   - public/js/scenarios : all JS files used for main interactive page